Four Strategic Positions¶

 Symptoms: Multi-week security architecture reviews, declining developer satisfaction, increasing workarounds

 Solution: Federate security decision-making to engineering teams with clear guardrails.
-Centralize platform capabilities, not every security decision.
+Centralize platform capabilities rather than every security decision.

 Success Indicators: